2010 Sri Lankan parliamentary election: Contesting parties

 All the constituent parties of the ruling UPFA contested under its banner.
-The parliamentary opposition parties (UNF, Janatha Vimukthi Peramuna (JVP) and (TNA), who had come together to support common opposition candidate Sarath Fonseka at the presidential election, were unable to form a common alliance to contest in the election.
+The parliamentary opposition parties (the United National Front, Janatha Vimukthi Peramuna and Tamil National Alliance), who had come together to support common opposition candidate Sarath Fonseka at the presidential election, were unable to form a common alliance to contest in the election.
 Therefore, the UNF and the TNA contested alone, while Fonseka and the JVP allied to form a new alliance called the Democratic National Alliance (DNA).
 Fonseka was the DNA's chief candidate in Colombo district.

 The UPFA, UNF and DNA contested in all 22 electoral districts while the TNA contested in the 5 districts in the north and east.
 The UNF contested under the name and symbol of the United National Party, as it had done in the previous two parliamentary elections.
 The TNA contested under the name and symbol of the Illankai Tamil Arasu Kachchi, as it did in the last parliamentary election.

 A record 7,680 candidates contested for the 196 district seats.